 Visiting Walt Disney World Resort, one of the most magical places on Earth, may seem like a dream come true for some, but for others who might have mobility issues, Disney World might not be on the top of their bucket list.
 My mother in law needed the use of a Disney World Scooter Rental, so we are here to give you the ins and outs of planning a trip with a scooter rental.
 This includes the pros and cons, where to get a rental, pricing and more.

 Who should use a Disney World Scooter Rental

 If you are a person who experiences pain when walking or has a hard time getting around, rent a scooter.
-Typically, when you walk around Disney World you average about 15,000 steps a day or over 5-miles.
+Typically, when you walk around Disney World you average about 15,000 steps a day or over 5-miles, especially if you are visiting Epcot.
 This can put a lot of stress on someone and can make the vacation less than magical.
 Disney World is extremely scooter friendly, with tons of space for scooters to get around and easy parking near big rides.
 You are on vacation, so if it is tough to get around, whether you are on crutches or just have trouble walking long distance, a Disney scooter rental is a great idea.